Gicehajunior/Eraser_Virus/README.md

 # Eraser-Virus by Giceha Junior
 # DISCLAIMER:
 This is for educational purposes only.
 Do not use it for illegal activities.
 You are solely responsible for your actions!
-This repository contains code for a simple ELF Virus that is capable of executing something malicious, infecting other ELF files, and executing the infected files normally in the foreground.
+This repository contains code for a simple Eraser Virus that is capable of executing something malicious, infecting other Files on your machine, and executing the infected files normally in the foreground.

 # What is an Eraser Virus?
 An Eraser Virus is a malicious piece of code that targets files on your machine.
 It infects these files in such a way that after being affected, these files carry out some things invisible to the user.
 If the Eraser Virus is able to get files root access, it can cause insignificant damage to the system.